 - Built greenhouses: These are the most solid and well-engineered of the bunch, but you’re going to pay for that quality.
 Costs on these vary widely, and you’ll need to find and contact a contractor in your area for a quote, but price tags can easily run into five figures.

-Your preference will depend on your goals, your budget, and your level of motivation.
+Your preference depends on your goals, your budget, and your level of motivation.
 By and large, though, there isn’t a high threshold for converting your existing greenhouse to blackout mode or purchasing all you need to set one up from scratch.

 The truth is that light deprivation greenhouses are useful all year round — whenever you want your plants to flower ahead of schedule.
 So even if you purchased the system with winter in mind, it would transfer pretty seamlessly to other seasons as well.